Andrettin/Wyrmsun/readme.txt

 - Added random maps for the fairlimbed forest tileset (Alfheim).
 - Added Ulfdalir map (Alfheim).
 - Added Holmgard map (Earth).
+- Random maps are now placed in the "Random" world, and feature a mix of civilizations regardless of tileset.
+- Added a random dungeon map.

 * Miscellaneous
 - Added germanic bronze short sword icon (by Leo).